matb33/meteor-bootstrap/README.md

 If you develop using an all-packages methodology, then any of your packages that need very specific bootstrap functionality can `api.use` them.

+### Examples

+1. `meteor add matb33:bootstrap-full` -- will give you the complete Bootstrap experience

+2. `meteor add matb33:bootstrap-buttons` -- will only load the minimum bootstrap styles to be able to render bootstrap button styles

 ## Package-collection list

 - `matb33:bootstrap-full` (adding only this package will pull in all other packages)